Doteveryone/eol-phone-line-experiment/README.md

 This is an example program that connects people over the phone.

+This app uses Twilio’s Ruby gem to generate TwiML.
+It runs on Sinatra, and is _not_ backed by a database.

 ## Installation

 Clone the repository, and install the required gems: